THE INALIENABLE RIGHT TO LIFE

 Every year, more than 100 MILLION fur-bearing animals, including man’s best friend and feline companion, are murdered without mercy in the name of greed, vanity and ignorance.
 This count does not include rabbits, which the United Nations reports to be at least 1 BILLION killed each year strictly for their fur.

-China is the world’s largest supplier of animal skins.
+China is the world’s largest exporter of animal skins.
 More than 95 percent of China’s finished fur garments are exported for sale overseas, and more than half are sold in the United States.

 Canada’s annual seal hunt is the world’s largest commercial slaughter of marine mammals – baby seals are clubbed and brutally slain for their fur, most skinned alive – so young, they have not learned to swim to save themselves from human predators.

 There are hundreds of fur farms in the United States: Wisconsin has the most farms, followed by Utah, Oregon, Minnesota, and Idaho.
 Animals on fur farms live in a constant state of fear and are kept in tiny, filthy cages deprived of everything natural to them, suffer from untreated wounds and cannibalized by their cage mates as a result.